-We may not be able to retain the exclusive rights licensed to us by Intrexon to develop and commercialize lantibiotic products and LBPs products.
+We may not be able to retain the exclusive rights licensed to us by Intrexon to develop and commercialize lantibiotics, LBPs and AG013.

-Under our ECCs with Intrexon we are responsible for, among other things, funding the further anticipated development of lantibiotics and LBPs toward the goal of commercialization, conducting nonclinical and clinical development of product candidates, as well as for other aspects of manufacturing and the commercialization of the product(s).
-During the first 18 months, neither we nor Intrexon may terminate the ECC's, except under limited circumstances.
+Under our ECCs with Intrexon we are responsible for, among other things, funding the further anticipated development of lantibiotics, LBPs and AGO13 toward the goal of commercialization, conducting nonclinical and clinical development of product candidates, as well as for other aspects of manufacturing and the commercialization of the product(s).
+During the first 18 months of each ECC, neither we nor Intrexon may terminate such ECC's, except under limited circumstances.
 Intrexon may terminate such agreements if we do not perform certain specified requirements, including developing therapies identified to us and considered superior by Intrexon.
 There can be no assurance that we will be able to successfully perform under the ECC's and if the ECC's are terminated it would prevent us from achieving our business objectives.